gradle/gradle/design-docs/dependency-management-bug-fixes.md

     * MavenDeployer already uses archivesBaseName when publishing, so no change needed to publication
 * Modify PublishModuleDescriptorConverter (ProjectDependencyDescriptorFactory) so that it uses the publish coordinates of a project when creating a published descriptor for a project dependency.

+## Dynamic versions work with authenticated repositories

+* GRADLE-2318: Repository credentials not used when resolving dynamic versions from an Ivy repository
+* GRADLE-2199: IvyArtifactRepository does not handle dynamic artifact versions

+### Description

+We are using org.apache.ivy.util.url.ApacheURLLister to obtain a list of versions from a directory listing, and this code is not using the supplied credentials.
+Thus dependency resolution fails for dynamic versions with and authenticated ivy repository.

+### Strategic solution

+We should take the opportunity to remove a bit more ivy code from our dependency resolution, and to handle listing of available versions in a more consistent manner between ivy/maven and http/filesystem.
+Longer term it may be useful to be able to recombine these: eg. maven-metadata.xml for listing versions with ivy.xml for module descriptor.

+### User visible changes

+* Dynamic versions resolved against an authenticated ivy repository will use configured credentials for that repository.
+* If the repository returns a 404 for the directory listing, we treat the module as missing from that repository
+* If the resolve is unable to list the versions of a module within a repository for any other reason, we treat the repository as broken for that module.
+A warning will be emitted and that repository will be skipped and resolve will continue with next repository.
+Broken response is not cached.
+    * If the user does not have credentials + permissions to list directory content.
+    * If the directory listing request results in an HTTP failure (500, Exception).
+    * If the directory listing response cannot be parsed to extract the module versions.

+### Integration test coverage

+* Happy-day tests
+    * Resolve dynamic version against an authenticated ivy repository
+    * Resolve a dynamic version and SNAPSHOT (unique & non-unique) against an authenticated maven repository
+    * Resolve a dynamic version against 2 repositories, where the first one does not contain the module (returns 404 for directory listing).
+* Sad-day tests: when module is considered broken in repository, repository is skipped and warning is emitted.
+Integ test should demonstrate that result is not cached, so repository will recover on subsequent resolve.
+    * No credentials supplied (401 unauthorized)
+    * 500 response from server
+* Unit-test coverage for 'broken' module (verify that appropriate exception is thrown):
+    * No credentials supplied.
+    * Invalid credentials supplied.
+    * User has permissions to get individual artefacts, but does not have permission to list directories.
+    * We get a 500 or other unexpected response for the directory list HTTP request.
+    * We get a response with an entity of an unknown content type.
+    * We get a response whose entity we cannot parse.
+    * We get a ConnectException or other exception for the directory list HTTP request.
+* Extending existing coverage
+    * Happy-day test: Resolve a Maven version range (declared as [1.0, 2.0) in a POM and referenced transitively) against a (non-authenticated) maven repository

+### Implementation approach

+Replace the existing HTTP implementation of ExternalResourceLister so that it doesn't use ApacheURLLister.
+It should instead be backed by a ExternalResourceAccessor to access the directory listing resource, with the code for parsing the Apache directory listing result adopted from ApacheURLLister.

+At a higher abstraction layer, we could introduce an API that is able to list all available versions for a module; this would replace the current use of ResolverHelper in ExternalResourceResolver. for now we'll need an implementation backed by ExternalResourceRepository#list (hence ExternalResourceLister) and another backed by maven-metadata.xml.

+Later we may add a ModuleVersionLister backed by an Artifactory REST listing, our own file format, etc...
+The idea would be that these ModuleVersionLister implementations will be pluggable in the future, so you could combine maven-metadata.xml with ivy.xml in a single repository, for example.